-Watch Steve’s TEDx talk on learning dance with the Inner Critic below
+Watch Steve’s TEDx talk on the Inner Critic below

 NOTE: This work can be extremely rewarding, liberating and challenging.
 It requires a degree of resilience and capacity for self support in the face of inner criticism which can be painful to see and experience.
 We expect participants to be able to support themselves in the face of these challenges and would like to invite you to consider your levels of support before signing up for the programme.
 If you would like to speak to Steve our Simon before signing up then please contact us.

 Simon Cavicchia: Simon is a coach, executive coach, organisational consultant, supervisor and a Gestalt psychotherapist.
 He has consulted at all levels in organisations working with individuals and groups.
 He Is currently Joint Programme Leader of the MSc/MA in Coaching Psychology at the Metanoia Institute.
 He is particularly interested in integrating relational and psychodynamic perspectives on organisational life and consulting, and is committed to continually researching how these perspectives can be used to inform effective practice in organisational settings.
 He supervises consultants and coaches, and has a psychotherapy practice in London.